NallaTeja/CyberArk-PAS/Linux/RHEL - Sudo permissions to User.md

 su -
 ```

-if user doen't exist, Add the User to the Sudo Group
+if the user doen't exist then add the User to the Sudo Group.
+Here users in the "wheel" group are granted sudo privileges by default.

 ```
 usermod -aG wheel teja